Azure/Non-time-Series-Anomaly-Detection/README.md

 This is a required numerical content, indicating an intuitive measure of anomalies.
 For example, fruit price is a measure.

 ### Group:
 We separate data into different subgroups and conduct detection within each subset.
-Each group is separated from another group.
+Each group is separated/isolated from another group.
 For example,

 1. **Group:** Item name: Pomegranate, Pear, Grapes, Apple, Lemon, Jonagold Apple, Peach, Kiwi, Melon, Banana, White Grape, Plum, Orange, Apricot, Mango, Watermelon, Pineapple,Organaic Watermelon.

+Note: If something did not specify into group and slice, the model will not look them at all.

 ### Slice:
 We slice each group of data, then aggregate the data to slice level and conduct anomaly detection.
+With slice, the model will looking for anomaly based on your slice, all other dimensions also be take into considerations.
 For example, slice by production region, which include three regions:

 1. shanghai
 2. Beijing